Organiser materials

 This page is intended for clergy, school leaders, children, youth and families workers, and volunteers involved in offering Come and See.

-This is a growing library that will contain important links to how-to guides for leaders and advance sight of videos and other resources.
+This is a growing library of resources for leaders and advance sight of videos.
 Sharing the materials with you early means that you can plan and prepare for groups, lessons and Sunday services well in advance.

 What's the plan for 2025?